tomogwen/LitGPT/README.md

 This repo contains my efforts to learn how to create a (better than research code, aspiring to production quality) deep learning repository.
 It trains an implementation of Kaparthy's [minGPT](https://github.com/karpathy/minGPT) in PyTorch Lightning.

-**MWE:** The code here grew out of a minimal example of multi-node, multi-GPU training with PyTorch Lightning on a slurm cluster - if you're interested in that, please see the [slurmformer branch](https://github.com/tomogwen/LitGPT/tree/slurmformer).
+**MWE:** The code here grew from a minimal example of distributed training on a slurm cluster - if you're interested in that, please see the [slurmformer branch](https://github.com/tomogwen/LitGPT/tree/slurmformer).

 ## 🔧 Installation